1414C/jiffy/README.md

 <br/>

 ### Ensure myCA.cer is Trusted Locally
 Ensure that myCA.cer is fully-trusted in your local certificate store.
 The process to do this will differ per operating system, so look online for instructions regarding 'trusting a self-signed CA certificate'.
+You may also need to adjust the settings in test tools like Postman in order for them to accept self-signed certs.

 ### Add Certificates to the Configuration File
 In order to publish the generated services over https, add the "srvcert.cer" and "svrcert.key" files to the 'cert_file' and 'key_file' keys respectively in the appropriate configuration file.
 Additionally, the myCA.key file must be placed in the same directory as the "srvcert.*" files in order for go's https (TLS) server to operate correctly.